danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 But the true spiritual begins when you step out of everything that is perceived and exist as your true self.
 This is a tricky phrase but I hope to be able to explain this later.

-### Difference between spiritual experience and spiritual direction
+### Difference between spiritual experience and the true spirituality

 The process of expanding the perception and the abilities is intriguing and pleasant.
 People usually do this out of curiocity and because the process brings numerous benefits starting with health and ending in the feeling of bliss, in expanded perception and abilities.
 In other words, the whole process is either a natural growth, like a tree rising up to the sun or the whole process is done for personal benefit.
 The benefit is not necessarily malicious.
 It can be done for good goals such as being near God or for attaining a liberation.